 (Click any artist’s name to view recent news/music from that artist.
 This post was last updated January 2021)

 Singer Aaliyah was well on her way to global superstardom before her untimely death in 2001.
 As it stands, she left us with a timeless legacy that is still very much celebrated today.
+Her original label Blackground Records has re-launched, and it has been rumored that new music will be coming to streaming services in 2022.

 The singer broke out with her self titled debut album in 1997 featuring the hit singles “Love Is all Around” and “Seein is Believing”.
 She has released five albums to date, but has been quiet since her last one in 2010.